mannbro/HorsemanCMS/README.md

 HorsemanCMS is especially suited for creating corporate websites and wikis.
 It is also co-developed with Horseman eCommerce, so that it will be possible to use as an eCommerce platform.

 *Key focus*
-* Don't try to do everything.
-Just include functionality that 80% of all websites need, and do it extremely well!
+* Don't try to be everything.
+Focus on what 80% of all websites need and do it extremely well and user friendly!

 *Key USP:s*
 * User-friendly inline true WYSIWYG editing
 * Versioning / revert
-* Pure PHP, no database needed
+* Pure PHP; no database and very few dependencies needed
-* Vanilla Javascript, no framework needed
+* Vanilla Javascript; no framework needed
 * Extremely scalable and fast due to no database, vanilla JS, light-weight templates and following best practices
 * Mobile-first responsive